 One of the main reasons startups fail is because they run out of money or have the wrong team.
 You're thinking, "that has nothing to do with me," that's probably true.
 But maybe you could do something about it and actually help startups succeed while increasing your team's utilization and generating higher profits for your agency.
 This blog post is for service agencies who want to help startups build their company and share in their success.

 Why do cofounders usually start to fight?
 Either because they can not agree on how to split equity in the beginning or later when a cofounder leaves prematurely.
 The former can be solved over a long weekend usually.
-The later can lead to costly legal battles and the ruin of your company.
+The latter can lead to costly legal battles and the ruin of your company.

-As an early-stage Startup ourselves we know that (Startup) life can be challenging during the bootstrapping period.
-Startups who are looking for funding need to prove their business model before talking to investors, usually by getting user traction or some kind of market validation.
-So that means either investing a lot of their own time or finding supporters to accelerate the process.
+That means either investing a lot of their own time or finding supporters to accelerate the process.
 Assuming that finding and compensating potential cofounders, supporters, freelancers or other service providers is simple and realistic, is it also more effective than receiving traditional money investment, especially in the early phase?

 Splitting equity is often a neglected topic and done at the last minute.
 However, it provides an important foundation for the success of your company, so I have asked myself if there is one formula that would allow everyone to get it right.